alfeifan/dotnetcore-rpg-api/README.md

-# .NET Core RPG REST API
+# .NET Core RPG Character REST API
 A simple .NET Core REST API that handles CRUD operations with an RPG theme

 Folder structure is as follows: